smallwat3r/shhh/README.md

 ![Shhh](https://i.imgur.com/0MPGbQj.png)

+You can see a demo of Shhh running [here](https://i.imgur.com/XcuhA0o.gif)

 **Shhh** is a tiny Flask app to write encrypted secrets and share them with people using a secure link.